noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/17 Chaos and Cantrips/Chaos and Cantrips.md

 kill all the rats
 search inside
-find some clothing - dark leather jacket with crimson mud dried on it rat dropping and bones in the stalls molehill-esque holes in the floor around the stalls - like at the windmill around giant rat is a giant rat nest, half eaten bones, empty leather pouch, coin, small scrap of paper with a drawing
+find some clothing - dark leather jacket with crimson mud dried on it rat droppings and bones in the stalls molehill-esque holes in the floor around the stalls - like at the windmill around giant rat is a giant rat nest, half eaten bones, empty leather pouch, coin, small scrap of paper with a drawing